buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Sav.
 Throws**: | +1 Fortitude, +1 Will |
 | **Ability Score**: | Ability modifier for spells or Wisdom |

-Has a bonus of +1d6 in understanding the content of a scroll and in casting the spell contained.
+You have a bonus of +1d6 in understanding the content of a scroll and in casting the spell contained.
 The bonus also applies to the check to copy a spell into your Book of Magic.

 ## Defend Mount